For further information about Christian tourism and Holy Land tours contact firstname.lastname@example.org.

 According to the Christian faith, the Jordan River is considered the third most holy site in the Holy Land, just after Nativity Grotto in Bethlehem and Golgotha in Jerusalem, because it is the site of the most important event of Jesus’ life - his baptism and beginning of his ministry.

-The Jordan River represented a perfect mikva of continuously running water.
+The Jordan River represented a perfect mikva of

 John is also commonly referred to be a precursor of Jesus, and the Gospel of Matthew describes him as the person mentioned by Isaiah in his prophecy: “A voice of one calling in the wilderness, ‘Prepare the way for the Lord, make straight paths for him.’”
 (Isaiah 40:3) John also announced that Christ - the Messiah is coming, with the words: “I baptize you with water for repentance.
 But after me comes one who is more powerful than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.”
 (Matt.
 3:11)